alex-ball/bathbib/README.md

     followed by a comma, while a type is typically singular and followed by a space.

-  - Record a standard as a `report`, with the identifier as a corporate (`literal`) author.
-Separate the year out into `year`.
-The result is not quite right but it's close.
+  - Record a standard as a `report`, with the identifier included at the beginning of the `title`.

+  - For unpublished materials, use the closest applicable entry type and put ‘Unpublished’ under `annote`.

   - With a `graphic`, you can specify `archive` and `archive-place`, as in the Bowden bicycle example.